Firmware OpenWrt, Guidance EZR30 Series

 EV3X Series Firmware for 4G LTE Routers

-EV3X series firmware is using on EZR13/30/33/53 outdoor routers and EZR23 indoor router.
-They use the same architecture of Qualcomm Atheros QC9531 CPU with 128MB memory, and 16MB flash memory.
+EV3X series firmware is using on EZR30/33/33L outdoor routers, EZR23 indoor router, and EZR13 outdoor extender.
+These models use the same Qualcomm Atheros QC9531 CPU with 128MB memory and 16MB flash memory.

 Updated Features